tmtsoftware/csw/docs/src/main/command.md

 The API can be exercised as follows for different scenarios of command based communication:

 ### submit
 Submit a command and get a `CommandResponse` as a Future.
-The CommandResponse can be a response of validation (Accepted, Invalid) or a final Response.
+The CommandResponse can be a response of validation Completed or other Response.

 Scala
 :   @@snip [CommandServiceTest.scala](../../../csw-framework/src/multi-jvm/scala/csw/framework/command/CommandServiceTest.scala) { #immediate-response }